awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-sns-setup.md

 ## Task 1: Create and subscribe to an Amazon SNS topic<a name="change-manager-sns-setup-create-topic"></a>

 First, you must create and subscribe to an Amazon SNS topic\.
-For more information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) and [Subscribing an Endpoint to an Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Creating a Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) and [Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Note**
 To receive notifications, you must specify the Amazon Resource Name \(ARN\) of an Amazon SNS topic that is in the same AWS Region and AWS account as the delegated administrator account\.